pombredanne/centidb/docs/index.rst

     :ref:`Order-preserving Tuple Encoding <keys>`

-        Keys and index entries are expressed as Python tuples, which are written to the database using a space-efficient, reversible encoding that preserves the tuple's order.
+        Keys and index entries are expressed as tuples, which are written to the engine using a compact, reversible encoding that preserves the tuple's order.
 By exposing the engine's order to the user, complex clustering hierarchies can be expressed without resorting to custom encodings, error-prone string manipulation, or unnecessary indices to work around limitations of the database model.

     :ref:`Batch Record Compression <batch-compression>`

-        Lookup efficiency may be incrementally traded for storage efficiency, by controlling the batch size or by only compressing infrequently accessed subsets of a collection.
-For many applications a combination of clustering and compression allows 3x-5x improvement in storage efficiency, while still providing read performance exceeding that of an external DBMS.
+        Lookup efficiency may be traded for storage efficiency incrementally, by controlling the batch size or by only compressing infrequently accessed subsets of a collection.
+For many applications a combination of clustering and compression allows 3x-5x+ improvement in storage efficiency, while still providing read performance exceeding that of an external DBMS.

     :ref:`Declarative Interface <meta>`

-        A :py:class:`Model <acid.meta.Model>` class is provided that transparently maintains a space-efficient record encoding, and provides a convenient ORM-like storage interface familiar to many developers.
+        A :py:class:`Model <acid.meta.Model>` class is provided that transparently maintains a compact record encoding, and provides a convenient ORM-like storage interface familiar to many developers.

     :ref:`Configurable Database Engine <engines>`